moyen-blog/goldmark-extensions/README.md

 ### Accessing Text Snippet

-The generated snippet is accessed via the `meta.Snippet()` function.
+The generated snippet is accessed via the `extensions.Snippet()` function.

 ```go
 import (